convexset/meteor-three-way/README.md

 #### Pre-processor Pipelines

-Pre-processor pipelines is a "powerful" (actually, simple) feature that allows for great flexibility in presenting data.
+Presentation of data is facilitated by "pre-processors" which map values (display-only bindings) and may do DOM manipulation when needed (e.g.: with [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html)).
+This feature allows for great flexibility in displaying data, enabling one to "easily" (and typically declaratively) translate data to display.

+However, because of the impurity of side-effects is rather directly enabled, in principle, one could use pre-processor side-effects render a [d3.js](http://d3js.org/) diagram responding to changes in data (but for simple charts there are easier ways to do things (e.g.: [this](https://atmospherejs.com/maazalik/highcharts) and [this](https://atmospherejs.com/charts/dc)).

-Display (one-directional) bindings like html and visible (later class, style and attr) use pre-processing pipelines to generate items for display.
+Display (one-directional) bindings like `html` and `visible` (later `class`, `style` and `attr`) use pre-processing pipelines to generate items for display.
 Consider the following examples:

 ```javascript
 preProcessors: {